Nemuro, Hokkaido: Climate

-Nemuro, like most of Hokkaido, has a humid continental climate (Köppen climate classification Dfb), but not far from a marine climate (Koppen: Cfb) due to its low amplitude for a location close to mainland Asia and average temperatures during the winter.
+Nemuro, like most of Hokkaido, has a humid continental climate (Köppen climate classification Dfb), but not far from a marine climate (Köppen climate classification: Cfb) using the −3.0 °C isotherm due to its low amplitude for a location close to mainland Asia and average temperatures during the winter.
 It has mild to warm summers and cold snowy winters.
 Like the more northerly Kuril Islands, it has an extremely strong seasonal lag, with the highest temperatures in August and September and lowest in February, though it is not so gloomy as extremely foggy North Pacific islands like Simushir or the Aleutian Islands in general.
 Its peninsular location makes Nemuro very windy, especially during autumn and winter, with mean wind speeds as high as 22.7 km/h in November.